 I am an Assistant Professor in the Department of Biochemistry at Virginia Tech.
 I have been a Hokie since 2003, when I began my undergraduate career.
 I completed my Ph.D. at Virginia Tech under the supervision of Prof. David Bevan, after which I was a postdoctoral fellow with Prof. Alex MacKerell at the University of Maryland, Baltimore in the Department of Pharmaceutical Sciences and Computer-Aided Drug Design Center.

-When I'm not writing grants, papers, or preparing lecture materials, you'll probably find me playing with my dogs, Scout and Queso, or spending time with my wife, Kelly, who is also a Hokie and a veterinarian here in Blacksburg.
+When I'm not writing grants, papers, or preparing lecture materials, you'll probably find me spending time with my wife, Kelly, who is also a Hokie and a veterinarian here in Blacksburg, our two boys, and our dogs.
 I'm an avid guitarist and you will likely find me playing music that reinforces my students' perception that I am "old."

 Protein Misfolding and Amyloid Diseases